Are Few-Shot Learning Benchmarks too Simple ? Solving them without Task Supervision at Test-Time: Introduction

 \section{Introduction}

-\textit{Supervised few-shot classification}, sometimes simply called \textit{few-shot learning}, consists in learning a classifier from a small number of examples.
-Being able to quickly learn new classes from a small number of labeled examples is desirable from a practical perspective because it removes the need to label large datasets.
-Typically, supervised few-shot classification is formulated as meta-learning on episodes, where each episode corresponds to two small sets of labeled examples called \textit{support} and \textit{query} sets.
-The goal is to train a classifier on the support set and to classify the query set with maximum accuracy.
+Supervised few-shot classification, sometimes simply called few-shot learning, consists in learning a method that can adapt to new classification tasks from a small number of examples.
+Being able to learn new classes from a small number of labeled examples is desirable from a practical perspective because it removes the need for the end-user to label large datasets.
+Instead, a central organization with access to large generic datasets could ``pre-train'' the method (training phase) so that when it is shipped to end-users, each user only needs small amounts of labeled data to adapt the method on its own classification task (testing phase).
+Supervised few-shot classification is typically formulated as a distribution $P(T)$ of classification tasks, also called episodes, which are split into training, validation, and testing sets.
+Each episode comes with two small sets of labeled examples called the \textit{support} and \textit{query} sets.
+The goal is to learn a classifier that can learn (task adaptation) from the task-specific support set $(X_S,Y_S)$ and classify the query set $(X_Q,Y_Q)$ with maximum accuracy, despite limited training data.
+Typically, this is achieved by training the model on a large number of training episodes beforehand.
+The Omniglot~\citep{lake2011one} and \textit{mini}ImageNet \citep{vinyals2016matching} benchmarks have been heavily used to evaluate and compare supervised few-shot classification methods in the last few years~\citep{vinyals2016matching,ravi2016optimization, snell2017prototypical,finn2017model,sung2018learning}.